Hey, There!

 Proceeding Pro Se´?
 5 Easy Tips For DIY Litigation

 Each year, courts nationwide are dealing with the ever-increasing number of pro se´ litigants.
 If you have made the difficult decision to pursue personal legal matters alone, you are considered to be a pro se´ litigant.
-While hiring an attorney to provide representation is typically the best way to proceed, doing so may not be an option for many.
+While hiring an attorney to provide representation is typically the best way to move forward, doing so may not be an option for many.
 We all have access to an attorney for criminal matters, but the same does not apply to most civil issues.
 Pro se´ litigation should not be taken lightly, and certainly will not prove easy.
-Remembering the following tips as you take this daunting journey, will help to alleviate (some) inevitable stress.
+Remembering the following tips as you take this daunting journey may help to alleviate (some) inevitable stress.

 1. Respect the process: